RIITKAGARWAL/CyberFiction-Animated-Webpage/README.md

 3. **Open the index.html file in your web browser to view the animated webpage**.

 ## Contributing
-We welcome contributions to enhance the project!
-If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.
+We welcome contributions to enhance the project!<br /> If you have any ideas, suggestions, or improvements,<br /> feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.